Geezering/ahmm/md_docs3/Early_Renaissance.md

 - Growth of wealthy merchant families (like the Medici) who became important patrons of the arts[1][8]
 - Increasing interest in science, mathematics, and anatomy, which influenced artists’ approach to realism and perspective[1][5]
 # Relevant writers and Composers:
+## Writers:
+- Dante Alighieri
-## Writers: Dante Alighieri, Petrarch, and Boccaccio (early Humanist writers); Leon Battista Alberti (art theorist)
+- Petrarch, and Boccaccio (early Humanist writers);
+- Leon Battista Alberti (art theorist)
 ## Composers:
+ - Guillaume Dufay
- Guillaume Dufay and Josquin des Prez (early Renaissance composers who brought innovation to sacred and secular music)
+ - Josquin des Prez (early Renaissance composers who brought innovation to sacred and secular music)
 ## Contemporary Inventions and Technology:
 - Development of linear perspective (using mathematics to create the illusion of depth on a flat surface)[1][4]
 - Advances in anatomy and scientific observation, leading to more realistic human figures[5]